 - using an insect repellent that protects against mosquitoes as well as flies

-While each virus will never be eradicated, vaccination and mosquito management can significantly decrease the chances of your horse coming in contact with either.
+While these viruses may never be eradicated, vaccination and mosquito management can significantly decrease the chances of your horse coming into contact with either.

 - How is the Vaccination Administered?
 Intramuscular.

 - At What Age Should I Begin Vaccination?
-Vaccinations can begin as early as 3 months of age.
+Vaccinations can begin as early as three months of age.

 - How Often Should I Vaccinate?
 After the initial series, vaccination should occur annually.